egiraudy/Collagr/README.md

 # Collagr
-Desktop application that generates a collage from collections of pictures.
+Desktop (JavaFX) application that generates a collage from collections of pictures.

 ## a few screenhsots